daphne-eu/daphne/doc/development/BuildingDaphne.md

    2. catch2
    3. OpenBLAS
    4. nlohmannjson
-   5. gRPC
-      1. abseil-cpp - required by gRPC.
+   5. abseil-cpp - Required by gRPC.
 Compiled separately to apply a patch.
+   6. gRPC
-   6. MLIR
+   7. MLIR
 9. Build DAPHNE target
    1. Compilation of the DAPHNE-target ('daphne' is default)

 ### Adding a dependency
-1. Create a new subsegment in segment 7.
+1. Create a new subsegment in segment 8.
 2. Define needed dependency variables
    1. DirName
    2. Version